 In September 2015, Cheryl was awarded The Norman Brinker Award from Nation’s Restaurant News.
 She has been profiled in the Wall Street Journal and the New York Times, and was named by CNBC’s Jim Cramer as one of his “21 Bankable CEOs” for 2014.
 In 2012, she was recognized as “Leader of the Year” by the Women’s Foodservice Forum, and received the Silver Plate Award from the International Foodservice Manufacturers Association.

 Ms. Bachelder holds a Bachelor of Science degree in Business Administration, and a Masters of Business Administration in Finance and Marketing, from the Kelley School of Business at Indiana University.
-She has been married for over 35 years to Chris Bachelder and they have three grown daughters.
+She has been married over 40 years to Chris and they have three grown daughters, two son-in-laws, and five handsome grandsons!

 When Cheryl Bachelder took the helm at Popeyes Louisiana Kitchen, sales and profits were declining and shareholders and franchisees were unhappy.